Cassava – Production, Properties and Benefits

 • Gari

-A fine and gritty flour is prepared by peeling off the bark of the tuber, washing and then grating the root.
+A fine and gritty flour known as gari is prepared by peeling off the bark of the tuber, washing and then grating the root.
 The roots are usually placed into bags before fermenting and then macerating to a fine consistency.
 Sieving and roasting over an open fire in shallow pots or pans improves the use of the flour. palm oil also helps improve consistency.
 This is known as gari and is eaten as a cereal with milk or prepared into fufu it is prepared with hot water.

 Yuca Or Cassava Starch